 How to Grow Silene

 Probably from the Greek sialon, saliva, in reference to the gummy exudations on the stems which ward off insects (Caryophyllaceae).
 Catchfly.
-A genus of 100 species of annual, biennial and herbaceous perennials of the northern hemisphere and South Africa, having a wide range of colour through white, pink and red to purple.
+A genus of 100 species of annual, biennial and herbaceous perennials of the northern hemisphere and South Africa, having a wide range of color through white, pink and red to purple.
 Some make good rock plants, but some can only be considered as weeds and should be banned from the garden.

 Annual species cultivated S. armeria, 1-2 feet, flowers pink, summer, Europe.
 S. pendula, 12 inches, rose to white, summer, Europe.